YaoApp/yao/README.md

 ## About Yao

-Yao's name is derived from the Chinese character **yao (yáo)**, the basic symbol that makes up the Eight Trigrams.
+Yao's name is derived from the Chinese character **爻 (yáo)**, the basic symbol that makes up the Eight Trigrams.
 The Eight Trigrams is a symbol system created by the ancient god Fuxi after observing and summarizing the laws of nature, which can refer to everything.
 Yao has two states of yin and yang, like 0 and 1.
 The transformation of yin and yang of Yao drives the replacement of Eight Trigrams, so as to summarize and record the development law of things.